codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 bytearray, ready to be written out over a socket.

-A sure thing to underline, where you see functions returning pointer to static structure, this trick is ok with little structure that can be instantiated on the stack and on a single-thread context. **Passing to a multithreaded environment this approach will surely bite us in the ass**, cause every pointer to packet built like this will point to the same area of memory, causing conflicts and undefined results (different from dreadful undefined behaviour, the ultimate frightening beast of C/C++), so for future improvements it will probably better to refactor these parts to malloc some bytes for these strucutures.
+A sure thing to underline, where you see functions returning pointer to static structure, this trick is OK with little structure that can be instantiated on the stack and on a single-thread context. **Passing to a multithreaded environment this approach will surely bite us in the ass**, cause every pointer to packet built like this will point to the same area of memory, causing conflicts and undefined results (different from dreadful undefined behaviour, the ultimate frightening beast of C/C++), so for future improvements it will probably better to refactor these parts to malloc some bytes for these structures.

 Let's map them like we've done before with the unpacking functions, an array where position reflects the packet type.
 To make the source a little more